Christonja/100-days-of-code/log.md

 **Today's Progress**: Working further through the React tutorials on FreeCodeCamp

 **Thoughts**: Hmm.. the more I do it, the more I grasp it.. but I still feel 20 steps behind where I should be!

+### Day 42: September 26, Wed, 2018

+**Today's Progress**: Finally finished the React tutorials on FreeCodeCamp

+**Thoughts**: Took me a while, but I got there, was interesting to learn about it and see how different the syntax is from standard JavaScript, it really is a mish mash of JavaScript, HTML and CSS if they all joined together and formed one mega language.
+At least that's how a newbie like me see's it!
+Will be interesting to see what the Redux challenges are like, but for now will leave it there as I'm sleepy and if I start something new I'll probably end up going over it all again tomorrow.